sessamekesh/igasset/README.md

-# igasset: C++20 Game asset bundle format + decoder optimized for the web
+# igasset: C++23 Game asset bundle format + decoder optimized for the web

+> [!IMPORTANT]
-> [!NOTE] This repository is still under active migration from a closed-source module - it is incomplete, and documentation in this README file is slightly wrong.
+> This repository is still under active migration from a closed-source module - it is incomplete, and documentation in this README file is slightly wrong.
 See Roadmap / TODO section below.

 Features: